dindy/solid-resources/webid-tls.md

 Although, it should be replaced by one of these "one-click" solutions in the future :

 * The `<keygen>` element which is no longer supported could be replaced by an authentication api for browsers ;
-* Someone makes an easy to use tool to automatically execute the commands and add the certificate to the OS 😋.
+* Someone could make an easy to use tool to automatically execute the commands and add the certificate to the OS 😋.

 For now, we will manually create all we need to have a functional WebId certificate.